pablodecm/paper-inferno/paper/paper.md

 $\boldsymbol{\theta}_s$.

-In experimental high energy physics experiments, which are the scientific context that initially motivated this work, histograms are the most common non-parametric density estimator because the resulting likelihoods can be expressed as the product of Poisson counts in each of the bins.
+In experimental high energy physics experiments, which are the scientific context that initially motivated this work, histograms of observation counts are the most common non-parametric density estimator because the resulting likelihoods can be expressed as the product of Poisson counts in each of the bins.
 A naive sample summary statistic can be built from the output of the neural network